-Production utilization studies are conducted as a snap shot in time of the area's carrying capacity.
+Production utilization studies are conducted as a snapshot in time of the area's carrying capacity.
 These utilization studies map patterns and patches of livestock grazing, radiating from available water sources.
 According to Forest Service (Production Utilization Surveys, 1988), "diversity of available forage, species preferences, and livestock behavior create disparities between areas of production and areas of utilization", which are identified through these maps.
 Analyses of carrying capacity made during these studies are calculated with allowable use standards, but are used best for planning and administration, not for a final determination of estimated grazing capacity.
 The outcome is shown as animal unit months (AUMs) by pasture, based on current conditions.

 In 1985, a production utilization study was conducted throughout the entire allotment.
 At that time, the allotment was under continuous yearlong grazing with low forage cover and decreased soil stability, based on long term monitoring data.
 These conditions, when reviewed by Forest Service personnel, recommended allowable livestock grazing use to be set at 20 percent key perennial grasses and 30 percent key browse.
 These recommendations were made, but never implemented, on the allotment.
 Allowable use was measured in areas where livestock had access and was not measured on highly erodible soils or areas with no palatable perennial forage.
 This 1985 study determined that the majority of the allotment was stocked at higher levels than are sustainable for forage plants.
 At that time, utilization on key species was found to be between 60 and 80 percent.
 Livestock were not moved to areas of lower utilization and instead congregated in easily accessible areas before moving to others.
+Livestock were not moved to areas of lower utilization and instead congregated in easily accessible areas before moving to others.
 This lack of livestock distribution was noted by the difference in vegetation between easily and tougher areas to access, due largely to excessive stocking and continuous yearlong grazing.
 Pasture structure did not allow for reasonable livestock rotations and new fences were recommended to offset these results.
 Lower Shute pasture had a distribution problem due to the available water sources in the canyon bottoms of Shute canyon and the Salt River.
-The conclusion and recommendation of that study determined that for an allotment under a rotational management strategy with two out of three years' rest, back to back, capacity could be 629 head of cattle with 522 head natural increase.
+The conclusion and recommendation of that study determined that for an allotment under a rotational management strategy with two out of three years' rest, back-to-back, capacity could be 629 head of cattle with 522 head natural increase.

-Livestock numbers have slowly increased, but averaged between 290 to 670, since 2006.
-The Natural Resource Conservation Service (Womack 2017), outlines several assumptions used and determined an estimated livestock capacity for Hicks-Pikes Peak Allotment4.
-If we assume that half of the allotment has slopes accessible to livestock, (approximately 33,000 acres), and a 1,000 pound cows and her calf consume roughly 2.5 percent of its body weight per day, each accessible acre would need to produce 215 pounds of forage per day to feed one cow and her calf.
+Livestock numbers have slowly increased, ranging from 290 to 670, since 2006.
+The Natural Resource Conservation Service (Womack 2017) outlines several assumptions used and determined an estimated livestock capacity for Hicks-Pikes Peak Allotment6.
+According to Womack (2017) if assumed that half of the allotment has slopes accessible to livestock, (approximately 33,000 acres), and a 1,000 pound cow and her calf consume roughly 2.5 percent of its body weight per day, each accessible acre would need to produce 25 pounds of forage per day to feed one cow and her calf.
 Allowing for 30 percent grazing use on upland grass crop would mean that, on average, each acre would need to produce 717 pounds of forage in a year.
 Further calculations show 800 cows and their calves could be supported at this rate on the allotment.
-Many shrub dominated or grass and shrub vegetation zones, which Hicks Pikes Peak Allotment is in, produce an average of 700 to 1,000 pounds of vegetation annually based on "very conservative production" figures (Womack 2017).
-This calculation shows that even using conservative forage production figures, the permitted livestock numbers can be supported even under conservative grazing utilization of 30 percent.
+Many shrub dominated or grass and shrub vegetation zones, which Hicks Pikes Peak Allotment is in, produce an average of 700 to 1,000 pounds/acre of vegetation annually based on "very conservative production" figures (Womack 2017).
+This calculation shows that even using conservative forage production figures, the permitted livestock numbers can be supported even under grazing use of 30 percent.